 The introduction of mobile payments, like Apple Pay, is leading to the awareness of paying for things with near-field communications (NFC) technology.
 Mobile phones and plastic cards have this technology to let you “tap and pay” — no swiping needed.

 Both of these technologies play a role in convenience and security so it is imperative that these smart cards adapt to the changing card technology.
-Of the three cards, Plastc is the only one that promises to support NFC and EMV chips at launch.
-Stratos and Coin do not, but will support them in future upgrades.
-As we pointed out previously, the lack of EMV compliance could mean the fall of smart cards like Coin.
+Unfortunately, Stratos does not support them.
+As we pointed out previously, the lack of EMV compliance could mean the fall of smart cards.

 Active smartphone users can relate to the frustrations of a device with terrible battery life.
 With a smart card, we’re injecting these possible frustrations into the way that we manage our money, so battery life should be a major concern.

-Stratos and Coin have non-rechargeable batteries that last for 2 years, which is a pretty long time (once the battery dies, you’ll need to pay for a new card).
-Plastc, on the other hand, has a battery that lasts only 30 days, but it is rechargeable through a wireless charging station that you receive when you first get the card.
+Stratos has non-rechargeable batteries that last for 2 years, which is a pretty long time (once the battery dies, you’ll need to pay for a new card).

 Right off the bat, the Stratos card appears the most expensive as you have to pay on a regular basis.
 The company says that the subscription pricing helps to cover regular card upgrades for members and it’ll pay for upcoming cloud features that include card activity tracking, insights, instant card downloads and more.
 For this price, you could afford the annual fee of some of the best travel rewards credit cards.
 Is the convenience of Stratos more valuable than a top-notch travel credit card?

-The designs of the smart cards from Stratos, Coin and Plastc all evoke a sense of luxury and prestige with their use of dark color tones (Stratos also has a white-colored card).
+The designs of the smart card from Stratos evoke a sense of luxury and prestige with their use of dark color tones.
 Without a doubt, the use of the darker colors is an homage to the notoriety established by the American Express Black Card, a rarely seen card that is obtainable only by the super rich.
-I expect each of three smart cards to garner the same level of curiosity from strangers as they all look great.

 Stratos really takes the cake in the looks department and I really like the simple card interaction.
 The pricing, however, is a major turnoff.
 The subscription model just seems rather expensive, especially when smart cards don’t provide any value, in my opinion, other than convenience.

-It is very possible that the cost of Coin and Plastc could end up being more if their card doesn’t last at least 2 years — the Stratos would end up being better.
 But, I don’t yet know how long the batteries will actually last.
-So, for now, I’ll say that Stratos is a good second option for a smart card — it is just more costly than the others.
+So, for now, I’ll say that Stratos is a good option for a smart card.